 - Kidwell, S.M., 2002.
 Time-averaged molluscan death assemblages: palimpsests of richness, snapshots of abundance.
 Geology 30 (9): 803-806. [pdf]

 - Kidwell, SM and SM Holland, 2002.
 Quality of the fossil record: implications for evolutionary biology.
 Annual Review of Ecology & Systematics 33: 561-588. [pdf]

 - Kidwell, S.M., 2002.
 Mesh-size effects on the ecological fidelity of death assemblages: A meta-analysis of molluscan live-dead studies.
 Geobios mémoire spécial n.
 24, 107-119. [pdf]

 - Kidwell, S.M., 2002.
 The stratigraphy of skeletal concentrations: Testing for broad-scale trends.
 In.
 M. de Renzi et al., eds., Current Topics on Taphonomy and Fossilization (Proceedings International Conference Taphos 2002), p.
 179-186.
-Valencia, Spain: Ayuntamiento de Valencia [email me for pdf]
+Valencia, Spain: Ayuntamiento de Valencia [pdf]

 - Kidwell, S.M., 2002.
 Ecological fidelity of abundance data from time-averaged fossil assemblages: Good news from the dead.
 In.
 M. de Renzi et al., eds., Current Topics on Taphonomy and Fossilization (Proceedings International Conference Taphos 2002), p.
 173-178.
-Valencia, Spain: Ayuntamiento de Valencia [email me for pdf]
+Valencia, Spain: Ayuntamiento de Valencia [pdf]

 - Kidwell, S.M., TA Rothfus, and M.M.R.
 Best, 2001.
 Sensitivity of taphonomic signatures to sample size, sieve size, damage scoring system, and target taxa.
 Palaios 16: 26-52. [pdf]